AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/landing-pages/free-form-landing-pages/customize-mobile-view-for-your-free-form-landing-page.md

 >[!TIP]
 >
 >The mobile view can also have a different arrangement of page elements.
-Move things around on the free-form landing page, or reorder the objects listed under **Page Elements** using drag and drop.
+Move things around on the free-form landing page, or reorder the objects listed under **[!UICONTROL Page Elements]** using drag and drop.

 ## Preview Mobile View {#preview-mobile-view}

-1. Click **Preview Draft**.
+1. Click **[!UICONTROL Preview Draft]**.

    ![](assets/image2015-5-21-15-3a36-3a35.png)

 1. Want to see something cool?
-Select **Side By Side**.
+Select **[!UICONTROL Side By Side]**.

    ![](assets/image2015-1-22-20-3a2-3a15.png)